-Certain financial and demographic information of the Metropolitan Government is set forth in APPENDIX B. The forms of opinion of Bond Counsel are attached hereto as APPENDIX C, and the form of Continuing Disclosure Agreement is attached as APPENDIX D.
+Certain financial and demographic information of the Metropolitan Government is set forth in APPENDIX B. The form of opinion of Bond Counsel is attached hereto as APPENDIX C, and the form of Continuing Disclosure Agreement is attached as APPENDIX D.